 Meaning

-In the quote “Men do not understand books until they have a certain amount of life, or at any rate no man understands a deep book, until he has seen and lived at least part of its contents.,” the emphasis is on happiness.
-It highlights the thought that joy grows from gratitude and balance while implying that happiness is shaped by mindset.
+“Men do not understand books until they have a certain amount of life, or at any rate no man understands a deep book, until he has seen and lived at least part of its contents.” presents a viewpoint centered on happiness.
+It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.

 Theme